GoogleCloudPlatform/bigquery-record-manager/README.md

 ### Record Manager
 This repository contains the Record Manager service for BigQuery, an open-source extension that automates the purging and archiving of BigQuery tables.
 The service takes as input a set of BigQuery tables that are tagged with a data retention policy.
-Record Manager reads the tags from Data Catalog and executes the policies on the tagged tables.
+Record Manager reads the tags from Data Catalog and executes the policies specified in the tags.

 The purging procedure includes setting the expiration date on a table and creating a snapshot table.
 During the soft-deletion period, the table can be recovered from the snapshot table.
 After the soft-deletion period has passed, the snapshot table is also deleted and the source table can no longer be recovered.

 The archival procedure includes creating an external table for each BigQuery table that has passed its retention period.
 The external table is stored on Cloud Storage in parquet format and upgraded to Biglake.
 This allows the external table to have the same column-level access as the source table.
 Record Manager uses Tag Engine to copy the metadata tags and policy tags from the source table to the external table.
 The source table is dropped once it has been archived.

 You run Record Manager in either `validate` or `apply` mode.
-Validate lets you see what actions Record Manager would take whereas apply performs the actions.
-Since those actions are potentially destructive, you should run the service in validate mode before switching to apply mode.
+The `validate` mode lets you see what actions Record Manager would take without actually performing those actions, whereas `apply` actually performs the purging and archiving actions.
+Since those actions are destructive, you should run the service in `validate` mode before switching to `apply` mode.
 You specify the mode in the `param.json` file discussed below.

 #### Dependencies